babausse/kharon/README.md

 #### :dependency

-This options say that this key needs another key to be present for the hash to be validated.
+This option says that this key needs another key to be present for the hash to be validated.
 It can be used with all methods.

 #### :dependencies